 Data Matrix, Aztec, PDF417, QR

 CMIS is a specification for improving interoperability between Enterprise Content Management systems.
 OASIS approved CMIS as an OASIS Specification on May 1, 2010.
-It proposes a data model plus a set of generic services and several HTTP-based protocol bindings for these services, including SOAP and REST/Atom.
+It proposes a data model plus a set of generic services and several HTTP-based protocol bindings for these services, including REST/Atom.

 OpenKM has several applications, which enable us to sign documents electronically to scan in PDF format.